-- AMP for Email content
+- Plain text, HTML, and AMP for Email content

-- Customer profile data
+- User profile fields

-- Information from campaign-triggering events
+- Data from campaign-triggering events

 - Content from data feeds

-- Catalog information
+- Catalog data

 - Conditional logic